Men Against Porn & Girls Against Porn & Human Trafficking Launch Two Initiatives:

 It is an initiative for men of faith to examine their hearts and assess if they are honoring the women in their lives and determine if they are being good role models for their children.

-Eddie Capparucci, LPC, CCSAS, MAP Clinical Expert, Contributor, and Resolution State Leader, sees Lent, as a great opportunity for men of faith to make a concentrated effort to stop using pornography.
+Eddie Capparucci, LPC, CSAS; MAP Administrator; and Resolution State Leader, sees Lent, as a great opportunity for men of faith to make a concentrated effort to stop using pornography.

 “Lent is a season for men to renew their faith commitment,” he says.
 “And it is also a time for them to engage in self-reflection to move away from their selfish actions and instead spend time productively in honoring commandments and commitments to the women and children in their lives.”